kcmr/yogui/README.md

 ## Configuration

-The path to your scaffold templates and questions should be specified in a `.gnrtr` file inside your home directory or any other directory where you want to use it.
+The path to your scaffold templates and questions should be specified in a `.gnrtrrc` file inside your home directory or any other directory where you want to use it.

 ### Sample config file